SMSajadi99/Custom-Data-YOLOv8-Iranian-license-plates/README.md

 # Getting Started
+**This project is in the first phase, and in the first phase, let's consider only the detection of Iranian license plates... wait for the next phase :)**
 In this project, we are going to have a simulation of Iranian License Plate recognition.
 The whole structure is divided into 3 parts:
 * [The general process of working with Yolo version 8](https://github.com/SMSajadi99/Custom-Data-YOLOv8-Iranian-license-plates/blob/main/README.md#general-process)